zenichev/DZChat/README.md

 Indeed it's a shmall project, that born from my attempts to improve C skills.
 But after a while I decided that this could be a chat with a versatile functionality.

+The idea is to built it completely using C.

 ### A short description
 There is no demand to be located in the same broadcast domain with other participants.